ThailerL/wiki-graph/DEVELOPMENT.md

 # Development Log

+## Weeks 0 - 1

+We decided to use Stanford's SNAP!
+Dataset, which provides directed edges between articles.
+Our project and development structure was also planned - we decided to use separate execuables (build targets) for data sanitizing, testing and for running our graph algorithms.

 ## Weeks 1 - 2

 This week, we started by writing a script to morph our large dataset into a smaller subset of it based on some tolerances.